セレクトアイコン

 「The Okawa 1825 Project」

-The former residence of the Yoshihara family, built in 1825, and Furogu Shrine, which has roots in the Azumi clan of skilled sailors and navigators and was established by imperial decree 1,825 years ago.
+Here visitors can view the former residence of the Yoshihara family, built in 1825.
+It is also the site of Furogu Shrine, which has roots in the Azumi clan of skilled sailors and navigators and was established by imperial decree over 1,800 years ago.

-Presenting designated cultural properties in Okawa City, Fukuoka Prefecture.
+Presenting Nationally Designated Important Cultural Properties in Okawa City, Fukuoka Prefecture.

 Furogu Shrine Movie Gallery